 ?Trans Specialty Care offers knowledgeable and specialized care to transgender and gender diverse persons living in the Vancouver Coastal Health region.
-We work in teams including nurses, counsellors, physicians, nurse practitioners, and social workers.
+We work in teams including nurses, physicians, and social workers.
 We are a consultation service and work in collaboration with your family doctor.
-If you do not have a family doctor (GP) or nurse practitioner (NP) we can help you find options for primary care.
+If you do not have a family doctor (GP) or nurse practitioner (NP) we can refer you to the Vancouver Division of Family Practice or Trans Care BC to find options for primary care.

 Hormone initiation and stabilization